 The Willing Mistress by Aphra Behn is a playfully suggestive poem about a casual encounter between two lovers in a grove.
 We are taken through the stages of this brief affair with a lighthearted touch that leaves much to the reader’s imagination.
 Behn’s aim is not to merely relay all the sordid details to the reader, but to prompt him or her to fill in what she leaves blank about the lovers’ dalliance.
 Thus, the reader becomes complicit in the encounter, as well.
 Behn is known for her tingeing her work with erotic elements, and The Willing Mistress is definitely in this vein.
-The poem is paradoxically both direct and evasive.
+The Willing Mistress is paradoxically both direct and evasive.
 While its subject is unmistakable, it steers clear of any precise depiction of its events.

 The Willing Mistress Poem Analysis